chainbound/fiber-docs/docs/use-cases.md

 ![](/img/validators_reward.png)
 :::

-Validators can leverage the `NewBeaconBlocks` stream to boost their performance and latency via **FiberGuard**.
+Validators have the opportunity to enhance their performance and reduce latency by utilizing **FiberGuard**.
+This technology offers validators a dependable and low-latency `NewBeaconBlocks` stream, **essential for generating attestations efficiently**.

 Via **FiberGuard**, `NewBeaconBlocks` stream can be leveraged by validators to improve their performance by:
 1. Reduce streaming latency of `BeaconBlock` by **up to 1 seconds**, compared to a single node setup, and **50-200ms** compared to other services.